1976 Indianapolis 500: Legacy

+At one lap beyond official rate status, a 2002 NASCAR Xfinity Series race at Darlington Raceway is the shortest race with similar rules.
+The 147-lap, 200.8 mile race won by Jeff Burton in August 2002 ran only to the minimum—74 laps.
+There have been a NASCAR Xfinity Series and Craftsman Truck Series race each that have ended at less than half distance, but declared official because both points-paying interval laps were completed—Sheldon Creed's 2020 win at Kentucky Speedway, which was flagged for lightning after two 35-lap stages were completed of the 150-lap race, and Noah Gragson's 2022 Kansas Speedway win, which ended because of rain after two 45-lap stages of the 200-lap race were completed.
+In 2023, Cole Custer won the NASCAR Xfinity Series race on the Chicago Street Circuit after 25 of a planned 55 laps because of lighting and regulations from NASCAR's contract with the City of Chicago, causing the race to end before official status for the first time since the 1961 Virginia 500 at Martinsville Speedway, which lasted 149 laps of 500.
+It was counted as a championship race, but a replacement would be held later in the year that also counted for points.

 The 1976 race was the third race in four years (1973, 1975, 1976) to end rain-shortened.
 There would not be another rain-shortened Indy 500 until 2004.
 Rutherford's win from the pole was also somewhat trend-setting - only three other drivers had done so in the previous 22 years.
-In the next six years, the polesitter would finish either 1st or 2nd.
+Over the next six years, the polesitter would finish either 1st or 2nd.
+It was also the last rain-shortened race where victory lane was used.
+In 2004 and 2007, victory lane would not be used but instead, the winning car is driven or pushed inside the Master Control Tower (often nicknamed the Pagoda until 1955, and again since 2000), where the winner's ceremonies are now conducted indoors in case of inclement weather.

 This was also the final 500 victory for the four-cylinder Offenhauser engine.
 Starting in 1977, the V-8 engines (from both Cosworth and Foyt) would start to make the four cylinder engine obsolete.
 1980 was the real last hurrah for the engine, as the DGS version placed third with Gary Bettenhausen.
 No four-cylinder engine would qualify for the race beginning in 1981.